OpenDSA/OpenDSA/RST/source/Glossary.rst

       Each operation associated with the ADT is implemented by a member function or :term:`method`.

+   memory leak
+      In programming, the act of creating :term:`garbage`.
+      In languages such as C and C++ that do not support :term:`garbage collection`, repeated memory leaks will evenually cause the program to terminate.

    metaphor
       Humans deal with complexity by assigning a label to an assembly of objects or concepts and then manipulating the label in place of the